sabidhasan/compsci/MIT6.0002/MIT6.0002-3.md

 $$
 Objective\_Function = \sum_{i=0}^{len(data)}{(observed[i] - predicted[i])^2}
 $$
-To minimze this objective function, use **linear regression**:
+To minimze this objective function, use **linear regression** (this works for polynomials too, and sometimes called **polynomial regression**):

 - All best fit functions (for a 2D model, this is all possible *lines*) can be represented on a 2D axis - for a line $y = mx + b$, the x-axis holds all *a* values, and the y axis all *b* values.
 - Put a surface over this 2D space, where the height of the surface at point (a, b) is the solution of the objective function - or model - which is using (a, b).
 Because we used squares in least squares, there is only <u>one</u> surface minimum.
 - The lowest point on that surface is the best (a, b) for fitting data
 - To find lowest, start randomly and walk downhill until no more downhill possible.

 `pylab.polyfit` can do linear regression, by giving coefficients that describe the polynomial, for a given degree (of polynomial).
+Furthermore, if the data is logarithmic, we can preprocess it by taking the logarithm (which will be linear for exponential data).

-To determine how good  fit a model is, you could:
+To determine how good  fit a model is, you could do one of these.

 - Use least squares ( $\Sigma$ (observed[i] - predicted[i])$^2$ ) to compare two models relatively

-- Use **R$^2$ value** (guaranteed to be from 0 to 1):
+- Use **R$^2$ value** also called **coefficient of determination** (guaranteed to be from 0 to 1):
   $$
   R^2 = 1 - \frac{\sum(y_i - p_i)^2}{\sum_i(y_i - \mu)^2}
   $$